alextran13/BellaBeat-Capstone-project/README.md

 and relationship, stakeholders will be informed to better make data-based marketing decisions to expand business.

 ## Ask
-* Is there a relationships between user's sleep and the activity the next day?
+* Is there a relationships between user's sleep and the activity?
-* Is there a relationships between user's difference between time in bed and time actually asleep (indicating hardship of falling to sleep), and the activity the next day?
+* Is there a relationships between user's difference between time in bed and time actually asleep (indicating hardship of falling to sleep), and the activity?
 * Does intensity of activity help sleep?
 * Does intensity of activity help user change calories?
 * Does sleep help user lose calories or gain calories?